staffanu/museld/musecpp/README.md

 ## CPU/GPU Real-time MUSE Decoder

+This project contains a complete MUSE decoder that decodes MUSE video in real-time, either from the MUSE output of a MUSE capable LaserDisc player, or, from the RF output on a modified MUSE player.

+To add an RF output, see for
+example https://github.com/simoninns/DomesdayDuplicator/wiki/LDV4300D-RF-Output -- the description is for a non-MUSE capable player, but the procedure is very similar: the difference between players is just where to tap the RF signal.
+Access to the player's service manual is very helpful here.

+The code is mostly written in C++, with filters for demodulation and video processing done by the GPU, using Vulkan and GLSL.

-This C++ project contains a complete MUSE decoder that decodes MUSE video in real-time.
-I've developed the software on a Lenovo Carbon X1 Gen 9 (Intel Core i7-1185G7, 3.0 GHz, 4 cores, integrated graphics), and tested that it works and on a MacBook Pro with an M2 processor, and also on an older Intel iMac.
+I've developed the software on a Lenovo Carbon X1 Gen 9 (Intel Core i7-1185G7, 3.0 GHz, 4 cores, integrated graphics).
+It is just barely fast enough to perform demodulation and playback at the same time, and unfortunately thermal throttling makes the video unstable after a while.

+I've also tested the software on a MacBook Pro with an M2 processor, an Asus PN51 with a Ryzen 3 5300U CPU, and also on a 2017 Intel iMac.
+The iMac is the fastest, due to having a discrete GPU.
+The Asus is the cheapest computer I could find to place by my TV to work as a MUSE decoder.

 I tried running it on an NVIDIA Jetson Nano and also on the Raspberry Pi 5, but performance was much worse than I hoped for in both cases.
-For both these targets some code changes are needed due to some unsupported Vulkan features, and those changes have not been merged to the main branch.
+The Jetson Nano could be worth another attempt, since the GPU code has since been modified to handle the available memory types much better.
+For both these targets some code changes are needed due to some unsupported Vulkan features, and those changes have not been merged to the main branch; indeed I'm not sure if I even have them anymore.

-The code is mostly written in C++, with video filtering done by the GPU, using Vulkan and GLSL.

 The project uses cmake, and the following commands should build the project on Ubuntu.
 This also installs most of the dependencies, but you also require a C++ compiler, and I didn't want to pick one for you.  g++ or clang should